 Symptoms may occur after eating, due to overeating, eating particular types of foods (spicy, dairy, or fried foods), laying down after eating, pregnancy, certain medications, or other medical problems.

 If you experience the symptoms above more than twice a week over several weeks, or symptoms keep returning, treatment may be necessary.
-The acid can cause damage to the esophagus and other complications.
+The acid can cause damage to the esophagus, the throat, and even the nose and sinuses, along with other possible complications.

 Reduce your acid reflux and prevent it